pranavkafle/lemfi-fx-fetcher/README.md

 While Lemfi provides a public website for checking exchange rates, they don't offer a public API.
 This project reverse-engineers their internal API to programmatically fetch rates.

+**The biggest challenge?** Decoding the cryptic rate calculation hidden in their minified JavaScript.
+The API returns rates in an encoded format that requires a specific formula to decode - a formula that took hours of reverse engineering to discover.

 ### Discovery Process

 1. **Traffic Analysis**: Inspected network requests on `lemfi.com/en-ca/international-money-transfer`